 Double spending is the phenomenon wherein someone spends the same bitcoin twice.
-Because bitcoin is a digital currency and not a physical one, you don’t physically hand it over to someone like you would to a cashier at a grocery store.
+Because bitcoin is a digital currency and not a physical one, you don’t physically hand it over to someone like you would a dollar bill to a cashier at a grocery store.
 Thus, the blockchain helps prevent people from reusing their coins.

-However, the more computer power there is at work to find new blocks, the faster new blocks can be found.
+The more computer power there is at work to find new blocks, the faster new blocks can be found.
 Because new miners and more computing power are being added to the network all the time, the difficulty of verifying these transactions must increase to maintain a stable flow of blocks.

 That means that as more collective computer power is added to the network, the more difficult it becomes for a single, underpowered machine to mine a new block.
 The difficulty is adjusted over time as computing power changes.